 Built on a Glavica Hill on the site of a World War II monument, Makarska’s Astronomical Observatory is hidden among a ring of towering evergreen trees to protect the site from city lights.
 The small silo-looking building is open after dark when visitors can look at the stars and planets in the sky.

 Check out a festival

 As a top destination on the Dalmatian Coast, there is almost always something going on in Makarska.
 Our visit coincided with a weekend wine festival, complete with lots of wine, DJs and live performances.
 Stop by the Makarska Tourist Board office to check the schedule of events and upcoming festivals!

 Want to check out more of Croatia?
-Take a look at our 2-Week Croatia Itinerary!
+Find all of our Croatia destination guides on our Croatia Travel Guide page!

 We want to know: Have you been to the Makarska Riviera?
 What do you think are the best things to do in Makarska?
 Tell us in the comments!

 Our top tips for your trip to Makarska